-CQRS acronym for Command and Query Responsibility Segregation, was introduced by Greg Young back in 2010.
-Greg based this idea on Bertrand Meyer's command-query separation principle.
-Command-query separation (CQS), states that every method must either be a command that executes an operation that modifies the state of the system, or a query that provides data to the caller, but not both.
-So, asking a question shouldn't affect the outcome of the response.
-Methods should only return a value if they are referentially transparent and don't have any side effects, like changing the state of an object or a file in the file system, etc. To follow this principle, if a method changes some piece of state, this method should always be of type void.
+Command and query responsibility segregation (CQRS) was introduced by Greg Young in 2010.
+Young based this idea on Bertrand Meyer's command-query separation principle.
+Command-query separation (CQS) states that every method must either be a command that executes an operation that modifies the state of the system or a query that provides data to the caller, but not both.
+Therefore, asking a question should not affect the outcome of the response.
+Methods should only return a value if they are referentially transparent and do not have any side effects, such as changing the state of an object or a file in the file system.
+To follow this principle, if a method changes some piece of state, it should always be of type void.
 This increases the readability of the code base.
 However, it is not always practical to stick to the CQS paradigm.
 There are occasions when it makes more sense for a method to have both a side effect and a return value.
-An example is the linear data structure “Stack”.
-Its “Pop” method removes the element pushed into the stack last and returns it to the caller.
-This solution violates the CQS concept yet separating these duties into two distinct functions is illogical.
+One example of this is the linear data structure “Stack.”
+Its “Pop” method removes the element last pushed into the stack and returns it to the caller.
+This solution violates the CQS concept, yet separating these duties into two distinct functions is illogical.

-The relationship between CQS and CQRS is that CQRS extends the same notion to a higher level and is seen as an architectural pattern.
-Instead of focusing on methods like CQS, CQRS applies the same principles by facilitating the separation of a single, unified domain model into two distinct: one for command management, or writes, and the other for query processing, or reads.
-CQRS is an object-oriented expression of the domain and is frequently associated with more complex business contexts (César de la Torre, 2022).
+The relationship between CQS and CQRS is that the latter extends the same notion as the former to a higher level, and CQRS is seen as an architectural pattern.
+Instead of focusing on methods such as CQS, CQRS applies the same principles by facilitating the separation of a single, unified domain model into two distinct entities: one for command management, or “writes,” and the other for query processing, or “reads.”
+CQRS is an object-oriented expression of the domain and is frequently associated with more complex business contexts [10].

-Typically, it is quite difficult to create one specific unified model since the command and the query sides have very distinct needs.
-By concentrating on each case individually, a different strategy that makes the most sense may be developed.
-In the end, there are two models, each of which specializes at a certain purpose.
+Typically, it is difficult to create one specific unified model since the command and query sides have very distinct needs.
+By concentrating on each case individually, one can develop a different strategy that makes the most sense.
+In the end, there are two models, each of which specializes in a certain purpose.
 The separation aspect is achieved by grouping query activities into one composition and commands into another.
 Each one has a unique data model.
 The application layer turns any input into a command or a query and sends it to a shared communication channel (message handler).
 Commands, queries, and events are three categories of messages in an application.
-They are all part of the core domain model, located in the centre of the onion architecture.
-Commands are telling the application to do something, queries are asking it about something, and events are the informational messages.
+They are all part of the core domain model, located in the center of the onion architecture.
+Commands tell the application to do something; queries ask it about something; and events are informational messages.
 Commands trigger a reaction in the domain model, while events are the result of that reaction.
-Naming guidelines are associated with ubiquitous language and all three types of messages, with commands always being in the imperative tense, queries usually starting with the word Get, and events always being in the past tense.
+Naming guidelines are associated with ubiquitous language and all three types of messages, with commands always being in the imperative tense, queries usually starting with the word “get,” and events always being in the past tense.

-In addition, the query and command handlers can be implemented within the same tier or on distinct services so that they can be optimized and scaled independently without affecting one another, offloading, as well, the complexity from the code base (Bill Wagner, 2022).
+In addition, the query and command handlers can be implemented within the same tier or on distinct services so that they can be optimized and scaled independently without affecting one another, offloading the complexity from the code base [11].
 This can be seen as the single responsibility principle being used at the architectural level.